Ward Freman Community Pool Group

 A survey was conducted in January 2024 to identify how the community would support the future reopening of the pool.
 It was clear from the 661 responses that the pool was loved by many and would be missed, forcing people to either stop their aquatic activities or drive 8 miles to another swimming pool.
 Reducing their physical activity and increasing the environmental impact.
 Many requested public access to the pool during day and increased weekend hours.
 The charity has used this data to create a timetable and predict visitor numbers which forms the basis of a business case that shows that the pool, with capital investment can be self sustaining.

-Along side these events applications are also being made for grant funding.
 The original plan in April 2024 was to apply for a Community Ownership Fund grant of £934,000 which would have seen the complete renovation of the pool.
 An expression of interest was accepted but due to the change in government this fund was prematurely closed.

 The plan in 2025 is to work towards a phased approach to reopening and refurbishment.
+This is still a costly project but we are confident that between applying for grant funding and fundraising by the local community it is achievable.

 Phase 1 - Reopen the pool - raise funds to replace the filtration and chemical dosing systems and repair the broken pool tiles.
 This will allow the charity to reopen the doors with the dry side looking pretty much the same (apart from a deep clean and a new lick of paint) as when the doors closed in December 2023.
 This will cost about £400,000 and the charity currently (1st February 2025) has raised and had pledged £232,800.